igna-s/Airi_Fork/README.md

 | Distilled — acc_norm | 40.0% |
 | Delta vs baseline (acc_norm) | **-6.0%** |

 **Observation:** Distillation on a general-purpose dataset did not improve ARC benchmark scores.
 Likely reasons: only 1 training epoch, and `max_seq_length=512` which truncates many responses from OpenHermes.
-More epochs, a higher `max_seq_length`, or a dataset closer to ARC-style reasoning should help.
+More epochs, a higher `max_seq_length`, or a dataset closer to ARC-style reasoning should help .

 ---